nordyke/bowling-kata-seed/README.md

 `testacular start`.
 A test runner should open in a new instance of Chrome.
 Testacular is now monitoring for any changes to `js/spec/*.js` and `js/src/*.js`.
-4. Start writing those failing tests in `js/spec/bowling.spec.js` the code make it pass in `js/src/bowling.js`.
+4. Start writing those failing tests in `js/spec/bowling.spec.js` and the code make it pass in `js/src/bowling.js`.

-Examples of the final code are in `final/` directory.
+Examples of the final code are in `final/`.